Kentucky Quarter Horse Association, Inc.

 Kentucky’s Quarter Horse Breeders’ Incentive Fund

-(July 15, 2020) – With the total fund showing increases over the last nine consecutive years, it is clear that the Kentucky Quarter Horse Association’s Breeders’ Incentive Fund (BIF) continues to demonstrate healthy growth for owners of Kentucky-bred American Quarter Horses wherever they may be showing each, and every, year.
+(July 15, 2022) – With the total fund showing increases over the last ten consecutive years, the Kentucky Quarter Horse Association’s Breeders’ Incentive Fund (BIF) continues to demonstrate healthy growth for owners of Kentucky-bred American Quarter Horses wherever they may be showing each, and every, year.
 Growth in the fund and strong market demand for BIF foals that show or race, and are produced here in the Commonwealth, remain a bright spot for the industry.
-Since inception, more than $4.1 million has been awarded.
+Since inception, over $4.8 million has been awarded.

 Payouts are based upon points earned in AQHA events.
-The allocation to American Quarter Horses rose for a 9th consecutive year to a total of $325,669 for 2019 events.
-As an indicator of the ever-increasing quality of Kentucky-bred Quarter Horses, the total number of AQHA points earned by those horses that went on to start at an AQHA track or to compete at an AQHA show anywhere in the world, was 6,643.
-The average value of a show point for 2019 was up $3.31over last year to $53.93, while the average value of a race point was $15.09, reflecting increased race points earned in 2019 from the previous year.
+The allocation to American Quarter Horses rose for a eleventh consecutive year to a total of $363,489 for 2021 events.
+The average value of a show point for 2021 was $89.09, while the average value of a race point was $17.50.

 The aim of Kentucky’s Quarter Horse leaders was not to subsidize producers solely for operating in the Commonwealth, as have some other breeds, but rather to reward the buyers of Kentucky-breds for showing or racing successfully.
 This structure has incentivized buyers, most of them from other states, to prefer Kentucky-bred Quarter Horses when purchasing their prospects.